arunleer/Awesome-LLM-Papers/README.md

 ## 📜 License

-MIT is enabled in this repository as a permissive license that allows for reuse.
+MIT is enabled in this repository as a permissive license that allows for reuse of the README.md file.
 In the context of my list above, it's simply included to enable commercial purposes with no author-based liability or warranty.
+You can use this list as you see fit and please do your own research into the contents of each paper.